V-boat: V-4—Argonaut

 Displacing 4164 LT, submerged, V-4—later —was both the largest submarine the Navy ever built before the advent of nuclear power and the only U.S. submarine specifically designed as a minelayer.
 Her configuration, and that of the following V-5 and V-6, resulted from an evolving strategic concept that increasingly emphasized the possibility of a naval war with Japan in the far western Pacific.
 This factor, and the implications of the 1922 Washington Naval Treaty, suggested the need for long-range submarine "cruisers", or "strategic scouts", as well as long-range minelayers, for which long endurance, not high speed, was most important.
 The design was possibly influenced by the German "U-cruisers" of the Type U-139 and Type U-151 U-boat classes, although V-4, V-5, and V-6 were all larger than these.
 Funded in fiscal year 1925, laid down at Portsmouth in May of that year, and commissioned in April 1928, V-4 was 381 ft long overall and carried four 21-inch (533 mm) torpedo tubes forward and two 40 in mine-laying chutes and their associated mechanical handling equipment aft.
 Two 6-inch (152 mm)/53 caliber deck guns were equipped, the largest deck guns ever on a US submarine.
-Considerable engine room volume was sacrificed to achieve an internal payload of 60 specially designed Mark XI moored mines, and consequently, the main propulsion diesels were limited to a total of 2800 hp, yielding only 15 kn on the surface.
+Considerable engine room volume was sacrificed to achieve an internal payload of 60 specially designed Mark XI moored mines.
+Consequently, the main propulsion diesels were limited to a total of 2800 hp, yielding only 15 kn on the surface.